Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: The value of

 Now, consider the partial $C_5$-colouring $\vphi_3$ again.
 We may extend $\vphi_3$ to $N_2(v)$ by assigning colour~0 to neighbours of $u_4$, colour~4 to neighbours of $u_1$ and $u_5$, and colour~2 to the rest.
 If no vertex of $N_1(v)$ sees both colours~0 and~4 in $N_2(v)$, we may colour $N_1(v)$ with~1 and~3 and colour $v$ with~2, which is a contradiction.
 Thus, there exists some vertex $x$ in $N_1(v)$ seeing both colours~0 and~4 in $N_2(v)$.
 The only vertices with colour~0 in $N_2(v)$ are neighbours of $u_4$ so that $x$ must be at distance~2 from $u_4$.
 Since there is no short odd-cycle in $G$, vertex $x$ cannot be at distance~2 from $u_5$.
 Thus, it is at distance~2 from $u_1$.
 Let $t_4$ be the middle vertex of this path from $x$ to $u_1$.
 Now $t_4$ is a neighbour of $u_1$ which is distinct from $t_1, t_2$ and $t_3$.
 By the symmetry between $u_1$ and $u_2$, there must be a fifth vertex $t_5$ in $N_2(v)$ which is a neighbour of $u_2$ and distinct from $t_1,t_2,t_3$ and $t_4$.
 Moreover, $t_5$ has a neighbour $y$ in $N_1(v)$ that is at distance~2 from $u_4$.
 We can readily check that $y$ is distinct from $x, s_1$ and $s_2$.
 Thus, $N_1(v)$ has size at least~4 and $N_2(v)$ has size at least~5, which is a contradiction with the order of $G$ (which should be at most 14).
 This concludes the proof of Claim~\ref{clm:(<=3,<=4)}. \smallqed

 \begin{claim} $G$ contains no $6$-cycle. \end{claim} \claimproof Suppose, by contradiction, that $G$ contains a $6$-cycle $C:v_0,\ldots, v_{5}$.
-For a pair $v_i$ and $v_{i+2}$ (addition in indices are done modulo $6$) of vertices of $C$, the $5$-walk connecting them (see Claim~\ref{clm:5walk}) is necessarily a $5$-path, which we denote by $P^i$.
+For a pair $v_i$ and $v_{i+2}$ (addition in indices is done modulo $6$) of vertices of $C$, the $5$-walk connecting them (see Claim~\ref{clm:5walk}) is necessarily a $5$-path because of the odd-girth condition, and we denote it by $P^i$.
 Furthermore, at most one inner-vertex of $P^i$ may belong to $C$, and if it does, it must be a neighbour of $v_i$ or $v_{i+2}$ (one can check that otherwise, there is a short odd-cycle in $G$).

 Assume first that none of the six paths $P^i$ ($0\leq i\leq 5$) has any inner-vertex on $C$.
-In this case and by Claim~\ref{clm:(<=3,<=4)}, we observe that the neighbours of $v_i$ in $P^i$ and $P^{i+4}$ (additions in superscript are modulo $6$) are the same.
+In this case, by Claim~\ref{clm:(<=3,<=4)}, we observe that the neighbours of $v_i$ in $P^i$ and $P^{i+4}$ (addition in superscripts is done modulo $6$) are the same.
 Let $v_i'$ be this neighbour of $v_i$.